25 Top-Rated Tourist Attractions in Washington State

 10. Deception Pass State Park

-Spanning Whidbey and Fidalgo Islands in Puget Sound, the Deception Pass Bridge is an iconic landmark of the region and civic achievement dating back to the Civilian Conservation Corps.
-On both sides of this scenic bridge, Deception Pass State Park easily ranks high as one of the best state parks in Washington (and most visited).
+The Deception Pass Bridge is an iconic landmark of the region and a civic achievement dating back to the Civilian Conservation Corps.
+The historic bridge spans Whidbey and Fidalgo Islands in Puget Sound, and on both sides of this scenic bridge, Deception Pass State Park easily ranks high as one of the best state parks in Washington (and most visited).

 Activities like tide pooling, hiking, and boating are some of the most popular things to do at the park.
 Several campsites spread across three campgrounds within the park, facilitating multiple days of adventure.
-For those interested in passing under the bridge with a boat, knowing the tides is the key to success.
+Knowing the tides is the key to success for those interested in passing under the bridge with a boat.

 Address: 41229 State Route 20, Oak Harbor, Washington